 Pan-Roasted Pork with Rustic Spiced Apple Chutney

 Juicy pan-roasted pork chops served alongside a warm chutney of spiced regional apples and onions, balancing savory and sweet flavors.
-This american-inspired pork ready in about 35 minutes pairs (1 inch thick) bone-in pork chops, medium, finely chopped yellow onion, olive oil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 400 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired pork ready in about 35 minutes blends (1 inch thick) bone-in pork chops, medium, finely chopped yellow onion, olive oil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 400 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients